-The Pros: All-in-one box and mouthpiece design, digital display, good size heating chamber, fairly stealthy, good battery life, and great design.
+The Pros: Digital large screen display, good size heating chamber, very stealthy, good battery life, and great design.

 The PAX 2 model is in a class all by itself.
-This vaporizers revolutionary design is small and lightweight design, and has revolutionary features.
-PAX is easily taken out and about and heats in under a minute.
+This vaporizers revolutionary design is small and lightweight and has innovative features.
+PAX 2 is easily taken out and about and heats in under a minute.
 Its refined design is sleek, stylish, and durable.
-The PAX 2 features 3 temperature presets for optimal vaporization, and utilizes a Lithium-ion rechargeable internal battery that charges in under 2 hours and lasts for up to 2 hours of continuous use.
+It features three temperature presets for optimal vaporization and utilizes a Lithium-ion rechargeable internal battery that charges fully in under 2 hours and lasts for up to 2 hours of continuous use.
 There is a PAX 3 model, but we prefer this one over the newer model — you really can’t improve on near perfection.

-The Pros: The most sleek and portable vaporizers on the market, and fits nice and flat in pocket; high amount of vapor produced, stylish and very inconspicuous.
+The Pros: The sleekest portable vaporizer on the market, and fits nice and flat in the pocket; high amount of vapor produced, stylish and very inconspicuous.
 The features that this unit boasts is uncomparable in the category of vaporizers.

-The Cons: No cons to speak of at this time of publishing.
+The Cons: No cons to speak of at the time of publishing.

 Haven’t found what you’re looking for?
 Check out some new featured vaporizers that just arrived at our favorite vape store online by clicking here.